 The most important role of a marketing risk management plan is that it enables the identification and definition of all the hurdles your marketing team might come across.
 By knowing what you are up against, you can make the right decisions to avoid the threat or minimize the negative effects.
 With this knowledge in mind, you will feel more confident when developing and implementing a marketing strategy.

 2. Analyzing Risks

-A risk management plan will provide you with significant insights on the risk you are set to encounter during the planning phase and after your marketing efforts are implemented.
-Analyzing each potential risk, allows you to tell how likely they are to occur, their magnitude, and how frequent they may occur.
+A risk management plan will provide you with significant insights into the risk you are set to encounter during the planning phase and after your marketing efforts are implemented.
+Analyzing each potential risk, allows you to tell how likely they are to occur, their magnitude, and how frequently they may occur.
 You can then tweak your marketing strategy to overcome any challenges that lay on the way.
 That’s why analyzing all risks before launching your marketing efforts will set you up for success.